 10. Worth It Out

-It is quite irrelevant and causes the nuisance to the users.
-On the other hand, Netflix is really good with their push notifications as it informs the users when their favorite show can be seen by them.
-They send notifications of only the personal favorites that has a new season to catch on.
+It is quite irrelevant and causes a nuisance to the users.
+On the other hand, Netflix is really good with its push notifications as it informs the users when their favorite show can be seen by them.
+They send notifications of only the personal favorites that have a new season to catch on.
 Never misuse the power of sending notifications and send them for the sake of it.
 Keep a tab on the content as users prefer content that matches their personal interests.

 11. Keep Testing

-The notification should be designed in a manner that it enhances the user experience and this can be tracked successfully through the metrics that studies the number of users who re-engaged themselves with the app after getting the push notification.
-Also, don’t forget to look at the app uninstalls and push opt-outs that have arisen as a result of the notification; the numbers can contribute in removing the notifications that are causing more harm than good.
+The notification should be designed in a manner that enhances the user experience and this can be tracked successfully through the metrics that study the number of users who re-engaged themselves with the app after getting the push notification.
+Also, don’t forget to look at the app uninstalls and push opt-outs that have arisen as a result of the notification; the numbers can contribute to removing the notifications that are causing more harm than good.

 It is seen that the designers drift in their purpose of designing notifications just for the sake of completing the chore.
 As a result, every app is redundant with its superfluous alerts and notifications.
 Designers must be clear as to what notifications are vital and should appear in front of the user since not all stands of significance to the user.
 If the notification directly influences the users’ UX then it ought to find its way to the user else it is better to not send it at all.
 Notifications, if well planned, can actually add real value to your users’ lives and transform your brand journey.